erik-adelbert/aoc/2025/README.md

 # Summary

 This repository contains optimized solutions for Advent of Code 2025, implemented in [Go](https://en.wikipedia.org/wiki/Go_(programming_language)) with a focus on performance and educational value.
-The whole collection runs all days and all parts in about ~~9~~ 4.5ms.
-Each day is solved in a single, dependency-free [Go](https://go.dev) file.
+The whole collection runs all days and all parts in about 4.3 ms. Each day is solved in a single, dependency-free [Go](https://go.dev) file.

 ## Quick Navigation